HUART1848/MAC_L3/rapport.md

 {
   "query" : {
     "query_string" : {
-      "query" : "(Retrieval OR (Retrieval AND Information)) AND NOT Database", "default_field": "summary"
+      "query" : "Retrieval AND NOT Database",
+      "default_field": "summary"
     }
   },
   "_source": "id"
 }
 ```

+_Note: The query was simplified using boolean algebra._

 #### 4.